Hermes (DC Comics)

 Hermes is a character in DC Comics.
 He is based on the Greek god of the same name.

 Publication history

-Hermes debuted in Wonder Woman #1 and was adapted by William Moulton Marston and Harry G. Peter.
+Hermes first appeared in Wonder Woman #1 and was adapted by William Moulton Marston and Harry G. Peter.

 Fictional character biography

 Hermes is the Messenger of the Gods.
 He assisted in turning a baby sculpture that Queen Hippolyta made into a real baby, resulting in the origin of Princess Diana.

-In the Post-Crisis, Hermes was present at a meeting with fellow Gods in to talk about the dwindling worshipping from the mortals.
-After Zeus deemed this issue beneath him and left, Hermes accompanied Aphrodite, Ares, Athena, Demeter, and Hestia to the Underworld and the Cavern of Souls, where Gaia has housed the souls of women who have been unjustly killed by men.
-They harvest the souls to reincarnate them into Amazons and give them a home on Themyscira.
-One of the souls had been saved by Athena for the day when Hippolyta would sculpt a baby out of shoreline clay wherein Athena would infuse the baby sculpture with that spirit enabling Princess Diana to be born.
+In post-Crisis continuity, Hermes is present at a meeting with fellow gods to discuss their dwindling worship.
+After Zeus deems the issue beneath him and leaves, Hermes accompanies Aphrodite, Ares, Athena, Demeter, and Hestia to the Underworld and the Cavern of Souls, where Gaia houses the souls of women who have been unjustly killed by men.
+They harvest the souls to reincarnate them into Amazons and give them a home on Themyscira, with one becoming Diana.